MALLEE ENERGY HUB

 LOCATION

-The proposed Mallee Energy Farm site is located ~16 km to the north-east of Buronga in the NSW South-West Renewable Energy Zone and on the traditional lands of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha people.
+The Mallee Energy Hub is located ~16 km to the north-east of Buronga, on the traditional lands of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha peoples.

 CONSULTATION & PLANNING

-Project status: EIS and SIA preparation for the Mallee wind farm with a battery
+Project status: EIS and SIA for the Mallee Wind Farm

 The proposed projects in the Mallee Energy Hub - Mallee Wind Farm with a battery energy storage system, and Mallee Solar Farm - are considered State Significant Development under NSW planning legislation.
 The NSW Department of Planning, Housing and Infrastructure (DPHI) will assess the development application documents and the consent authority will be the Minister for Planning or the Independent Planning Commission.

-For the Mallee Wind Farm, a Scoping Report, which is a formal request to the DPE to issue its requirements known as Secretary’s Environmental Assessment Requirements (SEARs), was submitted to the NSW DPHI in January 2023 and the SEARs issued in February 2023.
+For the Mallee Wind Farm, a Scoping Report, which is a formal request to the DPHI to issue its requirements known as Secretary’s Environmental Assessment Requirements (SEARs), was submitted in January 2023 and the SEARs issued in February 2023.

 The SEARs will need to be addressed in a comprehensive Environmental Impact Statement (EIS).
 A key component of the EIS is the Social Impact Assessment (SIA).